How to Tie Down and Transport a Kayak on a Roof Rack

 - Roof Racks & Crossbars – Properly transporting a kayak on the roof of your vehicle involves having a suitable set of roof racks and crossbars.
 Most crossbars and cars are strong enough to hold a kayak but check the maximum dynamic load rating of your vehicle and rack before getting started.

-- Cockpit Cover – A cockpit cover is an optional accessory, but it’s a solid choice if you’re traveling a long distance with your kayak.
-Quality cockpit covers will keep the inside of your kayak dry and free of debris during your travels.
+- Kayak Cover – A kayak cover is an optional accessory, but it’s a solid choice if you’re traveling a long distance.
+Quality covers will keep the inside of your kayak dry and free of debris during your travels.

 Loading a Kayak by Yourself